regnarg/bc/text/changedet.md

 change detection is usually not very robust.
 In contrast, offline change detection is by definition 100% reliable, because it looks at the actual current state of the file system and updates internal structures accordingly.
-Actually, that is also not exactly true, as we shall see later.
+Actually, that is true only if the filesystem is not changed during the scan, as we shall see later.

 There also emerges an interesting middle ground between these two extremes, which we shall dub \D{filesystem-based change detection}.
 Some filesystems